LifeWay/play-redis/README.md

 This plugin provides support for [Redis](http://redis.io/) using the best Java driver [Jedis](https://github.com/xetorthio/jedis) and the corresponding Scala wrapper [Sedis](https://github.com/pk11/sedis).
 Also implements play's internal [Caching] (https://github.com/playframework/Play20/blob/master/framework/src/play/src/main/scala/play/api/cache/Cache.scala#L9) interface

+### Notice
+This plugin is a fork of the redis plugin from https://github.com/playframework/play-plugins.
+That repository is no longer actively maintained, and the goal is to provide a redis plugin for play framework with more responsive updates to PR's and new play releases.

+For Play releases prior to 2.5.x, please refer to the original repo.

 # Features

 ###  Provides a Redis-based Cache API (supported types: String, Int, Long, Boolean and Serializable) ie.